morethan987/hugo_main/content/blog/llm-memory/index.en.md

 3. Limited expressive ability: Complex information is difficult to express in natural language, and even if it is forcibly expressed, key information will be lost, leading to understanding 偏差 by the large language model.
 For example, the development philosophy of a complex software project, if not experienced in practice, will become empty words when described in natural language.
 4. Difficult memory maintenance: Even with the support of large language model technology, updating, maintaining, and extracting memories remains a tricky problem, and it is difficult to balance response speed, accuracy, and cost.

+#### Fine-Tuning

+I need to look into papers on fine-tuning, especially those on **"efficient fine-tuning"**, to see if they can enhance online learning capabilities. 🤔 If possible, I should also check out research on **incremental learning**.

+But for now, I'll have to put this on hold... 😢 Gotta focus on reviewing for finals.

 #### Network Parameters

 There is currently very little work in this area.
 Although OpenAI has recently launched a memory function, it has not revealed the specific implementation method, and there is not much discussion online.
 Here, we mainly summarize the implementation method of the Titans architecture.